Wes-Isaac/wes-Isaac/README.md

 ### Skills: React Native/ Nextjs/ Firebase/ Ruby on Rails/ PHP/ MYSQL/ POSTGRES

-- 🌱 I’m currently learning React and Ruby.
+- 🌱 I’m currently learning Rust.
-- 👯 I’m looking to collaborate on any open source project.
+- 👯 I’m looking to collaborate on any open-source project.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/yishak-wesego-b404851a7/)